sagemath/trac_to_gh/Issue 2817.md

 # Issue 2817: specify options for parts of graphs

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2817

 Original creator: jason